sunshanwen/BP4RNAseq/README.md

 The package integrates the state-of-art tools from both alignment-based and alignment-free quantification workflows.
-It applies to both retrospective and newly generated RNA-seq data analyses and can take only one nontechnical parameter and output two formatted gene expression quantification at gene and transcript levels when working with local FASTQ files, therefore, facilitating the application of RNA-seq.
+It applies to both retrospective and newly generated RNA-seq data analyses and can take only two nontechnical parameters and output two formatted gene expression quantification at gene and transcript levels when working with local FASTQ files, therefore, facilitating the application of RNA-seq.

 Many of its dependencies only works under Unix environment, therefore, so does the package.